My Chemical Mishaps

 Lesson Learned: Borosilicate glass is not immune to thermal shock, don't be stupid!

 2) Flash foreword a good 2 years to where I have my first good all glass 24/40 distillation setup.
 Same experiment with a higher concentration of acid.
 The distillate was carrying over good and all but it was a bit dark.
 I assumed that it was just red fuming nitric acid.
-Forty Five milliliters of distillate and almost all of it was NO2, I was using it like it was water, kind of funny really, I almost died considering the toxicity of it.
+Forty five milliliters of distillate and almost all of it was NO2, I was using it like it was water, kind of funny really, I almost died considering the toxicity of it.

 Lesson Learned: Just because I think I know what the product is, that doesn't me that's what it will be.

-What's In a match head?
+What's in a match head?

 Lesson Learned: Even if something works on the small scale it doesn't mean it will work or be safe on the large scale.